tigoe/DataloggingExamples/docs/wifi-datalogger.md

 ## Arduino HTTP Client for Logging

-The central app in this collection is the [DataLoggerHttpClientJSON](https://github.com/tigoe/DataloggingExamples/tree/master/WiFiDatalogger/DataLoggerHttpClientJSON).
+The central app in this collection is the [DataLoggerHttpClientJSON](https://github.com/tigoe/DataloggingExamples/tree/master/WiFiDatalogger/DataLoggerHttpClientJSON) client.
 It is an Arduino-based client, written for the SAMD boards (MKR boards, Nano 33 IoT).
 It reads a sensor, saves the readings in a JSON object using the [Arduino_JSON](https://github.com/arduino-libraries/Arduino_JSON) library, and makes HTTPS requests to a server once a minute.

 This example uses a light and color sensor, the AMS [TCS34725](https://ams.com/tcs34725), using [Adafruit's library](https://github.com/adafruit/Adafruit_TCS34725) for it.
 It sends the illuminance levels in lux, and the color temperature levels in degrees Kelvin.
 You can replace it with any sensor you want, however.